subifire5/GitLab/answers.md

 git merge top_N
 ```

+I'd expect top_N to be merged into test, so that test is updated with info from top_N.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+I'd expect test to be merged into top_ten branch, such that top_ten gets the changes from test

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?